 Warning For Grupeer Investors

-I currently do not invest in Grupeer as there are currently too many problems with the platform.
+I no longer invest in Grupeer as there are currently too many problems with the platform.
 These include changes to Grupeers team, blocking of Grupeers bank accounts, and the potential for fraudulent Loan Originators, among other things.
 Withdrawal payments have been blocked since March 2020.

 There is currently legal action underway.
 More about that here.